 Car insurance is a mandatory expense for every driver in the United States.
 In fact, virtually every country in the world requires its drivers to have some type of car insurance.

-The answer is simple: you can do significant damage while driving a vehicle, and somebody has to pay for that damage.
+But why is auto insurance mandated?
+The answer is simple.
+You can do significant damage while driving a vehicle, and somebody has to pay for that damage.
 Without car insurance, general society would have to pay for every car accident.

 Car insurance has been required in the United States since the early days of the automobile.
 States realized early that car crashes led to massive damage – including property damage and bodily injuries.
 Massachusetts and Connecticut were the first states to require drivers to have car insurance all the way back in 1925.
 Most states followed shortly thereafter.